 Opportunity Insights, a not-for-profit research center based at Harvard University, has also developed a dataset to track the impact of COVID-19 on small businesses since January 2020.
-They pull together data from different sources of "credit card processors, payroll firms, job posting aggregators, and financial services firms" to construct time series to track the impact of COVID-19.
-Figure 18 shows that by mid-April, the number of small businesses open had fallen over 30 percent compared to January.
-Since then, as States have begun reopening, the number has increased; it is currently about 13 percent below that of January 2020.
+They assemble data from different sources of "credit card processors, payroll firms, job posting aggregators, and financial services firms" to construct time series to track the impact of COVID-19.
+Figure 17 shows that by mid-April, the number of small businesses open had fallen over 40 percent compared to January.
+Since then, as States have reopened, the number has increased; it is currently about 25 percent below that of January 2020.